purpocto/purpocto/README.md

 ## 🤝 Let’s Connect

-I'm always open to collaborating on fun projects, trading climbing stories, or sharing book recs.
+I'm always open to collaborating on fun projects or trading climbing stories.
 📬 Reach out on [**LinkedIn**](https://www.linkedin.com/in/ryanbrowndev/) or explore my latest work here on GitHub!